blockades/mmt_resources/research/dark_crystal-report_peer_testing_and_usability_assessment.md

 Other peers raised whether naming a secret would actually work for some people.
 Whether this can be directly addressed or whether this is simply 'peer error' is up to debate.
 While Dark Crystal should aspire to make things as intuitive as possible, there is only so much you can hold someone's hand.
 This is worth testing over a long period.
 Its possible the UI should suggest a naming convention to people as a guideline to work with, then people can apply with what makes sense for them.

 #### Onboarding
 The onboarding issues for Scuttlebutt itself are well known but need restating in the context of Dark Crystal's usability.
 Due to it currently being embedded within Patchbay, and sharing Patchbay indexes that aren't currently required by Dark Crystal, this causes a significant delay when starting the application for the first time, and when listening for the arrival of new data.
-At times this meant a user signing up to try out Dark Crystal had to wait **20 minutes** for data to sync and Dark Crystal to be usable.
-While encouraging people to be patient why trying out prototype technolgy is akward but relatively acceptable, in order to achieve wide user-base, the waiting times are simply unacceptable and are a sure fire way to lose new peers.
+At times this meant a peer signing up to try out Dark Crystal had to wait **20 minutes** for data to sync and Dark Crystal to be usable.
+While encouraging people to be patient why trying out prototype technolgy is awkward but relatively acceptable, in order to achieve wide peer-base, the waiting times are simply unacceptable and are a sure fire way to lose new peers.

 In some instances, it took several hours for shards to render in the application between certain peers (or they never did), despite being local peers on the same network.
 It is not clear whether they have 'arrived' in the local database and just haven't indexed, or whether there was a network transmission failure.
 While Scuttlebutt is 99 times out of 100 reliable (if not more so), if we cannot guarantee delivery of shards, this remains a significant and possibly killer issue.
 More research needs to be done on the lower level implementation of Scuttlebot to ensure messages are gossiped and / or indexed correctly.